IBM-Blockchain/ansible-collection/tutorial/README.md

 # Tutorial

 This tutorial will demonstrate how to use the IBM Blockchain Platform collection for Ansible to automate the building of a two organization Hyperledger Fabric network.
+You can use this tutorial to build a two organization Hyperledger Fabric network using the IBM Blockchain Platform on IBM Cloud or the IBM Blockchain Platform software running in a Red Hat OpenShift or Kubernetes cluster.

 ## Overview